Manufacturing Production Technicians

 Manufacturing Production Technicians set up, test, and adjust manufacturing machinery or equipment, using any combination of electrical, electronic, mechanical, hydraulic, pneumatic, or computer technologies.

-Manufacturing Technicians with little to no experience tend to make between $33870 and $46060 while the more experienced ones make over $77070 per year.
+Manufacturing Production Technicians with little to no experience tend to make between $36120 and $47500 while the more experienced ones can earn over $80670 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Manufacturing Technician is to move to a higher paying state like DC.
-Right now, the highest paying states for Manufacturing Technicians are DC, MD, MA, RI and AK.
+One of the easiest ways to increase your salary as a Manufacturing Production Technician is to move to a higher paying state like DC.
+Right now, the highest paying states for Manufacturing Production Technicians are DC, MD, ME, NM and VA.

-3 other factors that can increase your salary as A Manufacturing Technician is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Manufacturing Production Technician is the degree you hold, the industry you work in and lastly the company you work for.

-We asked other Manufacturing Technicians what degree they had when they got the job and most of them said they had a Certificate followed by Associates degree.
+We asked other Manufacturing Production Technicians what degree they had when they got the job and most of them said they had a High School Diploma followed by a Post-Secondary Certificate.

 Pros and Cons